GANHRI works closely with several UN agencies and CSOs on different thematic issues aiming to support and facilitate NHRIs fulfilling their mandates

 - Development of a community of practice and knowledge sharing platform on the environment as part of the GANHRI’s knowledge management platform;

-- Organization of NHRIs activities around the COP 23 in Glasgow.
+- Organization of NHRIs activities around the COP26 in Glasgow.

 GANHRI and UNFPA have collaborated in various occasion.
 In December 2020 they co-organized the event Launching of Primer: Conducting Public Inquiries to Eliminate Female Genital Mutilation to examine the role of NHRIs in promoting accountability for women and girls in the prevention and elimination of FGMs and to introduce the Primer for NHRIs in countries where female genital mutilation is prevalent.